proplot-dev/proplot/docs/why.rst

 in the figure.
 This is partly because you must specify the physical dimensions of the figure, despite the fact that...

-#. ...the *subplot* aspect ratio is generally more relevant than the figure
+#.
+The *subplot* aspect ratio is generally more relevant than the figure
    aspect ratio.
 An aspect ratio of ``1`` is desirable for most plots, and the aspect ratio must be held fixed for :ref:`geographic and polar <ug_proj>` projections and most `~matplotlib.axes.Axes.imshow` plots.
-#. ...the physical width and height of the *subplot* controls the "evident"
+#.
+The physical width and height of the *subplot* controls the "evident"
    thickness of text, lines, and other content plotted inside the subplot.
    The effect of the figure size on this "evident" thickness depends on the number of subplot tiles in the figure.